PushpakVootla21/Retail_Data_Engineering_Project/README.md

    - Amazon S3

 ## Datasets used
 1. Customers: Represents customers who place orders.
-Includes information like customer ID, first and last name, username, password, address, city, state, and postal code.
 2. Orders: Represents individual orders placed by customers.
-Includes information like order ID, order date, customer ID, and order status.
 3. Order Items: Represents the individual items included within an order.
-Includes information like order item ID, the order ID it belongs to, the product ID, quantity, subtotal, and product price.

 Here is the link to the datasets - https://github.com/PushpakVootla21/Retail_Data_Engineering_Project/tree/main/Datasets

 ## Data Model
 ![Data Model](https://github.com/PushpakVootla21/Retail_Data_Engineering_Project/blob/main/ER.png)

+This diagram shows a database schema, which describes the structure of a database.
+The database is about orders, customers, and the items in those orders.
+Here's a breakdown of the entities and their relationships:

+### Entities:

+1. Customers: Represents customers who place orders.
+Includes information like customer ID, first and last name, username, password, address, city, state, and postal code.

+3. Orders: Represents individual orders placed by customers.
+Includes information like order ID, order date, customer ID, and order status.

+4. Order Items: Represents the individual items included within an order.
+Includes information like order item ID, the order ID it belongs to, the product ID, quantity, subtotal, and product price.

+### Relationships:

+1. Customers and Orders: A customer can place multiple orders (1-to-many relationship).
+Each order is associated with a single customer.
+2. Orders and Order Items: Each order can have multiple items (1-to-many relationship).
+Each item belongs to a single order.